 “You’re” is a contraction of the words “you are”.
 A contraction is a select group of words that are shortened and replaced with an apostrophe.
 A good way to see if you should use your or you’re is to revert to “you are” instead of “you’re” and see if it makes sense in the sentence.

 - Is that you are (you’re) coat over there?

-The first one right!?
-The one your in the first sentence symbolises belonging.
+The first one, right!?
+The one your in the first sentence symbolizes belonging.
 What belonged to the person?
 The coat belonged to the person.